PavleProd/FilmPicker/README.md

-# Prokot
+# FilmPicker
-Website that recommends movies based on movies that you watched
+Website that recommends movies based on previous movies that you have watched.

+Current version:
+TMDBClient class that communicates with TMDB API and gets requested raw data in JSON format